 Cannabinoids are diverse chemical compounds found in hemp plants.
-There are over 80 cannabinoids found in hemp plants, and each has a slightly different purpose and effect on the body.
+There are over 80 cannabinoids found in hemp plants, according to Leafly, each with slightly different effects on the body that are still being studied.
 CBD is a really popular cannabinoid, and so is THC (tetrahydrocannabinol).
 THC is the cannabinoid famous for getting people high.
 CBD is not THC.
 They are two different compounds with different effects on the body and harvested from different parts of the cannabis plant.
-THC is found primarily in the mature flowers of marijuana, while CBD is extracted from the hemp leaves, stalks, and stems.
-(Fun fact: not all hemp plants produce marijuana buds.
-Only female plants bud flowers which is where THC is concentrated).
+THC is found primarily in the mature flowers of marijuana, while CBD is generally extracted from the hemp leaves, stalks and stems.
+(Fun fact: Not all hemp plants produce marijuana buds.
+Only female plants bud flowers, which are where THC is concentrated.)
 CBD, when isolated as a compound, will not produce any type of high for its user.

 CBD gives therapeutic benefits of the cannabis plant without the psychoactive effects of THC.
 So if slathering on CBD lotion won’t get you stoned, then what does CBD do?
 Well, according to multiple studies, it does a lot.
-CBD oil has tons of omega-3 & omega-6 fatty acids which provide anti-oxidants and moisture to the skin.
-CBD oil is also known to protect against sun damage, and psoriasis symptoms.
-Because it’s rich in fatty and amino acids, there are benefits to your hair and nails, too.
+CBD oil has antioxidant properties that may protect against sun damage and ease psoriasis symptoms.
+But there may be other benefits to your skin.

-“It’s rich in vitamins A, C and E,” says Dr. Debra Jaliman tells DermStore.
-“Vitamin A stimulates the cells responsible for producing the tissue that keeps skin firm and healthy; vitamin C stimulates collagen production, and it helps to reduce signs of aging; [and] vitamin E blocks free radicals from the body [which] helps slow down the aging process,”
+“It’s rich in vitamins A, C and E,” dermatologist Dr. Debra Jaliman told DermStore.
+“Vitamin A stimulates the cells responsible for producing the tissue that keeps skin firm and healthy; vitamin C stimulates collagen production, and it helps to reduce signs of aging; [and] vitamin E blocks free radicals from the body [which] helps slow down the aging process.”

-WWD states that beauty influencers increased their mentions of cannabis by a whopping 61% over the past year.
-The newfound interest in cannabis comes with good reason: studies have shown evidence of CBD’s ability to also reduce inflammation when topically applied, which is great for general health as well as beauty.
-Inflammation is our body’s healthy way of protecting itself from infection, illness, or injury.
+WWD states that beauty and fashion influencers increased their mentions of cannabis by a whopping 61 percent over the past year.
+The newfound interest in cannabis comes with good reason: Studies have shown evidence of CBD’s ability to also reduce inflammation when topically applied, which may benefit general health as well as beauty.
+Inflammation is the body’s way of protecting itself from infection, illness or injury.
 However, inflammation becomes a bad thing when we’re always inflamed.
-Poor diet, high levels of prolonged stress, and other health factors can lead to chronic inflammation.
-Constant inflammation can lead to hormonal imbalances, dermatitis, and yes, acne breakouts for even grown people well past the age of puberty.
-So CBD beauty products, coupled with proper diet and wellness practices, can be a major step in reducing inflammation, clearing up various skin problems, and getting your Glow Up on!
+There is also evidence that CBD may help combat those acne breakouts that can target even grown people well past puberty.
+So CBD products, coupled with proper diet and wellness practices, could be one step in reducing inflammation, clearing up various skin problems and getting your Glow Up on!

-CBD is safe, and you can use it without any disorientation of feeling “high,” making it useful for all ages.
-It’s also versatile, helping with a range of health, wellness, and beauty purposes.
+You can safely use CBD without the disorientation of feeling “high,” making it useful for all ages.
+It’s also versatile, with a range of wellness and beauty purposes.
 Sounds like a winner, hands down—but there are still many questions surrounding this booming trend.

-Because this is a new industry, all of the necessary regulations aren’t in place yet to make sure that we’re getting what we pay for.
-CBD is primarily marketed and sold as a supplement, not a medication.
-The FDA does not regulate the safety or purity of dietary supplements.
-So it’s hard to know for sure if our CBD products have enough active ingredients.
+Because this is a new industry, not all of the necessary regulations are in place yet to make sure we’re getting what we pay for.
+CBD is often marketed as a cosmetic or a “wellness” product; the Food and Drug Administration does not consider it to be a dietary supplement and does not evaluate the safety or purity of CBD products before they appear on the market.
+The agency also does not allow CBD to be marketed as a medication; in its own words, the FDA “has not approved a marketing application for cannabis for the treatment of any disease or condition.”
+Because CBD is in this gray, unregulated area, it’s hard to know for sure if our CBD products have enough active ingredients.

 Most products boasting CBD properties only list cannabis sativa oil (another name—confusingly!—for hemp seed oil) as an active ingredient.
 Hemp seed oil actually contains no CBD.
 That’s right—you heard me.
 For a little clarity, I called up my old team at Knox Medical and spoke to their Manufacturing and Controls Director, Nikolas.
 “If you do the correct collection method from pure hemp seeds, it actually has no CBD.
 Or, if it does it’s below the detectable level—it’s very, very low.”
 Pure hemp seed oil is still a nice, light, non-comedogenic oil—but not much else.

 An appropriate regulatory system would give consumers the power to choose products that are genuinely worthy of their labels and claims of health benefits.
-Consumers need to know if our cannabis products have CBD or simply “cannabis oil”.
-We also need to know if our products have passed tests for mold (a common problem in cannabis farming), toxins, heavy metals, and/or inorganic fertilizers.
+We also need to know if our products have passed tests for mold (a common problem in cannabis farming), toxins, heavy metals and/or inorganic fertilizers.

 And of course, any conversation on cannabis would be remiss to not mention problems within the legal system too.
-Prisons are overflowing with People of Color for petty drug charges, while the legal marijuana industry is almost entirely wealthy, white, and male.
-To keep your cannabis consumerism ethical, consider buying Black-owned products, and specifically source from companies looking to help communities of color and those affected by the War on Drugs.
-Check out these Black-owned cannabis companies leading efforts for ownership and empowerment during this post-prohibition boom.
+Prisons are overflowing with people of color put there for petty drug charges, while the legal marijuana industry is almost entirely wealthy, white, and male.
+To keep your cannabis consumerism ethical, consider buying black-owned products, and specifically source from companies looking to help communities of color and those affected by the war on drugs.
+Check out these black-owned cannabis companies leading efforts for ownership and empowerment during this post-prohibition boom.

-Iyana (who chooses not to disclose her last name publicly) started her cannabis skincare product company in November 2017, and has been working in the cannabis industry since 2016.
-“There are more and more people of color rising to notoriety in the [cannabis] space, she told Vice Impact last year, “But a lot of work needs to be done for it to be considered diverse and inclusive.
+Iyana, who did not give her last name in her Vice interview last year, launched Kush and Cute, her cannabis skin-care product company, at the end of 2017.
+“There are more and more people of color rising to notoriety in the [cannabis] space, she told Vice.
+“But a lot of work needs to be done for it to be considered diverse and inclusive.
 But we are optimistic that it can be done.”

 “Funding is a very hard task, especially being black—people are taking that risk on you,” Cat detailed to Bustle earlier this week.
-The New Orleans based entrepreneur sells everything from bath salts to body oils.
+The New Orleans-based entrepreneur sells products ranging from bath salts to body oils.

-Lencho is a Stanford educated attorney and the co-founder of Supernova Women.
-Supernova Women is an organization that offers networking for women of color interested in entering the cannabis industry.
+Tsion “Sunshine” Lencho is a Stanford-educated attorney and the co-founder of Supernova Women, an organization that offers networking for women of color interested in entering the cannabis industry.
 Lencho also offers legal services to cannabis businesses.